puppeteer/puppeteer/docs/api.md

 Closes the browser context.
 All the targets that belong to the browser context will be closed.

-> **NOTE** only incognito browser contexts can be disposed.
+> **NOTE** only incognito browser contexts can be closed.

 #### browserContext.isIncognito()
 - returns: <[boolean]>

 Returns whether BrowserContext is incognito.
-The only non-incognito context is a default browser context.
+The default browser context is the only non-incognito browser context.

 > **NOTE** the default browser context cannot be closed.

 #### browserContext.newPage()
 - returns: <[Promise]<[Page]>>

-Creates a new page in this browser context.
+Creates a new page in the browser context.

 #### browserContext.targets()
 - returns: <[Array]<[Target]>>